minijung-png/Emergent-Circuit-Theory/README.md

-# Research Philosophy
-"*Does a machine merely imitate life?
-Or does it embody the principles of life within its circuits?*"

-This question defines the journey and purpose of our research ㅡ the guiding star of our exploration.

----

-# NX-ReAG | Structured AI Research Repository
+# Structured Circuit Research Repository

 This repository serves as the official documentation and publication space for technical research on structured transformer circuits, nonlinear interference systems,